-- showing sympathy for extremist causes; - glorifying violence, especially to other faiths or cultures; - making remarks or comments about being at extremist events or rallies outside the academy; - evidence of possessing illegal or extremist literature; - advocating messages similar to illegal organisations or other extremist groups; - out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent); - secretive behaviour; - online searches or sharing extremist messages or social profiles; - intolerance of difference, including faith, culture, gender, race or sexuality; - graffiti, art work or writing that displays extremist themes; - attempts to impose extremist views or practices on others; - verbalising anti-Western or anti-British views; - advocating violence towards others.
+- Showing sympathy for extremist causes - Glorifying violence, especially to other faiths or cultures - Making remarks or comments about being at extremist events or rallies outside the academy - Evidence of possessing illegal or extremist literature - Advocating messages similar to illegal organisations or other extremist groups - Out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent) - Secretive behaviour - Online searches or sharing extremist messages or social profiles - Intolerance of difference, including faith, culture, gender, race or sexuality - Graffiti, art work or writing that displays extremist themes - Attempts to impose extremist views or practices on other - Verbalising anti-Western or anti-British views - Advocating violence towards others.

-Referral Process
+18. Referral Process

-Staff and visitors to the academies must refer all concerns about pupils and young people who show signs of vulnerability or radicalisation, which must be passed to the DSL using the usual methods for reporting other safeguarding concerns.
+Staff and visitors to the academies must refer all concerns about pupils who show signs of vulnerability or radicalisation.
+They must be passed to the DSL using the usual methods for reporting other safeguarding concerns.
+The DSL will record on MyConcern.